pcarbo/neuron/README.md

 prepulse response during 6-dB prepulse trials over the pulse-alone startle amplitude.

-+ PPIstartle: Average startle response during the pulse-alone trials (with 120-dB pulses).
++ PPIstartle, startle: Average startle response during the pulse-alone trials (with 120-dB pulses).

-+ immobdur: Trait measured during the forced swim tests (FST).
++ immobdur: Trait measured during the forced swim tests.
 Defined as the amount of time in which the mouse is stationary in the water ("immobility").

-+ fastglucose: Glucose level measured after fasting for 16 hours.

-+ baseglucose: Baseline glucose level.

 ### R scripts implementing data analyses